-Under the agreement with Siemens (the "Siemens Agreement"), there is a one-time fixed license fee and per annum payments calculated based on annual volume of Profound's systems that are interfaced to a Siemens MRI scanner.
+On January 21, 2021, the Company entered into a new agreement with Siemens (the "Siemens Agreement").
+Under the Siemens Agreement, there is a one-time fixed license fee and per annum payments calculated based on annual volume of Profound's systems that are interfaced to a Siemens MRI scanner.
 The initial term of the Siemens Agreement is five years and will be automatically extended for successive one-year terms thereafter unless terminated earlier.
 The Company also obtained a non-exclusive license to Siemens Access I interface software and reasonable support for the term of the Siemens Agreement.

-On December 21, 2020, Profound signed the GE Agreement to expand provider access to TULSA-PRO[®].
-Pursuant to the terms of the GE Agreement, Profound will be supplied with additional information to utilize the ExSI interface, which will allow Profound to interface with GE MRI scanners and GE will help support the development efforts of Profound to achieve compatibility with its GE MRI scanners.
+On December 21, 2020, Profound signed the GE Agreement to expand provider access to TULSA-PRO®.
+Pursuant to the terms of the GE Agreement, Profound has been supplied with additional information to utilize the ExSI interface, which has allowed Profound to interface with GE MRI scanners and GE is helping support the development efforts of Profound to achieve compatibility with its GE MRI scanners which was achieved on March 1, 2022 when the Company signed the first site agreement for a Tulsa-PRO® system interfaced with a GE scanner.